Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 ``{"relative-datestamp": "certain number of seconds/hours/days/years"}``
     Objects of this form will be replaced with an offset from the current time just before the ``queue.createTask`` call is made.
-For example, an artifact expiration might be specified as ``{"relative-timestamp": "1 year"}``.
+For example, an artifact expiration might be specified as ``{"relative-datestamp": "1 year"}``.

 ``{"task-reference": "string containing <dep-name>"}``